FOSS4G SotM Oceania 2020 - Canberra Hub is taking place in-person this November.

 Tickets are free, with a suggested donation of $50.
 All ticket proceeds will benefit OSGeo Oceania, the regional OSGeo organisation.

-We wouldn’t be able to make any of this happen without our wonderful sponsors.
+We wouldn’t be able to make any of this happen without our wonderful sponsor.

 Contact the hub manager if your organisation would like to become a sponsor.